ebu/libadm/docs/getting_started.rst

 *****

 On macOS you can use homebrew to install the library.
-You just have to add the IRT's NGA homebrew tap and can then use the usual install command.
+You just have to add the NGA homebrew tap and can then use the usual install command.

 .. code:: console

-    brew tap irt-open-source/homebrew-nga
+    brew tap ebu/homebrew-nga
     brew install libadm

 Manual installation